mohragk/mulitpong/README.md

 [Run the game on heroku](https://hot-multi-pong.herokuapp.com), use a second window if there are no other players at the moment.

 ## Install
 Simply clone this repo and execute `npm start` or `node server.js` via terminal.
-Open a browser windown and go to localhost:3000.
+Open a browser window and go to http://localhost:3000.
 Open a second screen to initiate a game.

 ## Architecture of the game
 The game consists of 3 main elements: a server, a simulator and a client.